Tyujhty/Tyujhty/README.md

 ---

 ### :woman_technologist: ABOUT ME :

-I'm praparing my master degree.
+Intern in Front-End

-- 🔭 I’m currently working on a **React, NestJs and Express.Js** !
+- 🔭 I’m currently working on a **React, NextJs, Storybook** !

 - 🌱 I’m currently learning **CI/CD**

-- 👯 I’m looking to work-study placement on **React, Symfony, Python, NestJs !**

-- 👨‍💻 All of my projects are available at [https://www.fannybaquey.com/](https://www.fannybaquey.com/)

 - 📫 How to reach me **fanny.baquey@protonmail.com**